-The time line of the different work packages is displayed as a Gantt diagram in Figure 7.
-The individual work packages are color-coded according to the responsible team member.
+In the Gantt chart, the individual work packages are color-coded according to the responsible team member.
 In the lower part of the figure, the planned time frame of each team member within the project is depicted.
 The exact time plan may be subject to change, depending on the research progresses.
 Any significant deviations from the original time plan will be communicated to the Helmholtz Association, in order to guarantee the best outcome for the project.